Energy Saving Advice for Care Homes and Nursing Homes

 Check Your Care Home or Nursing Home Energy Bills

-The Competition Markets Authority estimate that over 1.3 million businesses are overpaying on their energy contracts, resulting in suppliers accumulating approximately £500 million each year in EXCESS profits!
+The Competition Markets Authority estimates that over 1.3 million businesses are overpaying on their energy contracts, resulting in suppliers accumulating approximately £500 million each year in EXCESS profits!

 This can be due to a number of reasons, including selecting inappropriate tariffs for your business needs or allowing your business to go out of contract which results in you being placed onto more costly tariffs.

 To combat this, and potentially save up to 45% on your business energy spend, all you need do is contact a member of staff at Exchange Utility on 0800 9777 000 for a completely free and impartial tariff review.

 Get in touch on 0800 9777 000 or complete our online enquiry form above to start saving today.